 Thursday Chats: Valuable Admissions Professional Development

 Each week has a different topic, moderated by a volunteer from the #emchat community.
-On Thursday, March 5, 2020 I’m moderating a chat on “Social Media Engagement and Listening Strategies for Yield.”
-Here’s how a chat generally works, and how you can prepare for the next one.
+Here’s how a chat generally works.

 At 8:00 p.m.
 CT on the dot, the moderator identifies themselves and gets things rolling.
 For the first 5–10 minutes of the chat, people introduce themselves so you have an idea of who’s around.
 You likely have an admissions counselor, an admissions director, a VP of Enrollment Management, and the head of an enrollment services provider all in the same chat.
 It’s an inclusive community.
 Even if you don’t plan on tweeting much, introduce yourself!
 You’ll likely pick up a few new followers who can develop into professional relationships (and you should follow new folks as well).

 After introductions, the moderator poses questions, starting with Q1 for the first question, Q2 for the next, and so-on.
 Usually you don’t know the questions in advance.
-But I have a special treat for you; here are the questions I’ll ask on March 5.
+Here are the questions I asked when I moderated the chat on March 5, 2020.